aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/maxicode-barcodes/_index.md

 {{< /highlight >}}

 ### Encoding Modes 4, 5, and 6
-These modes allow encoding arbitrary text data and byte streams.
+These modes allow encoding the arbitrary text data and byte streams.
 The code sample given below shows how to perform byte stream encoding when encoding mode 4 is enabled.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.MaxiCode, "Åspóse.Barcóde©");